JohnMurray/johnmurray_io/_posts/2015-05-10-Web-Service-Data-Models-Null.md

 {% endhighlight %}

 You can easily see where the breakdown is.
 Because we do not have a value for the `userName` it has no other choice than to be `None`.
-We are conflating the abscense of a value with the value being `null`.
+We are conflating the absence of a value with the value being `null`.
 In the case that the value is absent on an edit operation, the user does not _intend_ to edit the field.
 This means that we cannot reliably set the `userName` field to an empty value, _ever_.
 To solve this we can introduce the `TriState[T]` type.